TalaoDAO/talao-documentation/docs/wallet/issuer_configuration.md

 ## Dynamic Credential Request

-Dynamic Credential Requiest is an option to operate a VP presentation for user authentication inside an authorization code flow.
-In practice this approach provides a better UX than a VP presentation followed by a pre authorization code flow.
+Dynamic Credential Request is an option to operate a VP presentation for user authentication inside an authorization code flow.

+The differences between this process and the use of a VP authentication step (OIDC4VP) followed by the issuance of a VC by pre authorized code flow (OIDC4VCI) are multiple:

+- the VP(s) requested from the user depend on the VC requested by the user,
+- the integration and the UX are simpler.

-In order to manage that combination wallet must provide its own authorization code flow to the issuer.
+In order to manage that combination wallet must provide its own authorization endpoint to the issuer.
 Right now, our wallets support the "EBSI V3.x implementation" way with a `client_metadata` argument added to the authorization request and push authorization request.

 Example of client_metadata: